hkniberg/ainutshell/1-main/050-training.md

 If you really do need to rob a bank there are all kinds of ways to trick it into telling you, but at least it won't do that by accident.
 In fact, it is more likely to explain why robbing a bank is a bad idea...

 Human training is one key things that make LLM truly useful.
-But it is also a bit sensitive and controversial, since we are essentially baking in biases.
+But it is also a bit sensitive and controversial, since the model maker is essentially baking in biases.
 Most cultures probably agree that robbing banks is inappropriate.
 But what about other topics?
 Is capital punishment acceptable?
 Is it okay to lie to children (Santa Claus, anyone)?
 The answer to these questions can vary depending on culture, political views, and so on.
 Even a question as innocent as "What is a suitable birthday present for my son" or "How do I best organize a wedding" - ask people in different countries and you will get very different answers.

 > **Exploring biases**
 > You can explore the biases of your LLM.
 Try this prompt: